IsaiasMalvar/talent-acquisition-microservices/README.md

 # Career Portal Macroproject

 This repository contains a macroproject composed of multiple microservices, including the **Career Portal Service**, **Talent Request Service**, **Talent Fulfillment Service**, API Gateway, and Discovery Service.
 The project leverages Spring Boot, Axon Framework, and Eureka for a distributed, scalable architecture.
+You must download the [back-end](https://github.com/IsaiasMalvar/talent-acquisition-microservices) implementation for this project to properly work.

 ---